The twentieth century saw four basic visions of hell on earth, or dystopia. These were:

 Phildickian Rule by replacing reality with an abstract, ersatz virtual image of it.
 This technique of social control began with literacy*—and the creation of written symbols, which devalued soft conscious sensuous inspiration, fostered a private (reader-text) interaction with society, created the illusion that language is a thing, that meaning can be stored, owned and perfectly duplicated, that elite-language is standard and so on—and ended with virtuality—the conversion of classrooms, offices, prisons, shops and similar social spaces into ‘immersive’ on-line holodecks which control and reward participants through permanent, perfect surveillance, the stimulation of positive and negative emotion, offers of godlike powers, and threats to nonconformists of either narco-withdrawal or banishment to an off-line reality now so degraded by the demands of manufacturing an entire artificial universe, that only hellish production-facilities, shoddy living-units and prisons can materially function there.

 The reason why ideological managers** (academics, film directors, journalists, etc) prefer to have two (or more) dystopian systems is that it makes us seem like the goodies and them the baddies.
 Communism is to blame for their foodbanks and breadlines, but capitalism has nothing to do with ours (or vice versa).
 Sure our masses have the same miserable lives as theirs, reel under the same bureaucratic insanity, stumble around the same shoddy unreal worlds, and witness the same catastrophic destruction of nature and beauty as theirs do, but at least we’ve got democracy! / at least our families stick together! / at least the trains run on time! / at least GTA 9 is coming out soon / at least the Olympics will cheer us up (delete as appropriate).

 If you enjoyed this post take a look at The [Utopian] Apocalypedia, which integrates it with the root of these dark taxonomies.
 And the ground.
-The book that it is extracted from, 33 Myths of the System, will be released shortly.
+The book that it is extracted from, 33 Myths of the System, is free to download here.